eanderton/grapnel/README.md

 ```
 $ ./grapnel
+Manages dependencies for Go projects

 Usage:
-  grapnel [command]
+   ./grapnel [flags] [command]

 Available Commands:
+  help    [command] Displays help for a command
+  info              Query for package information
-  install                   :: Ensure that dependencies are installed and ready for use.
+  install           Ensure that dependencies are installed and ready for use.
-  help [command]            :: Help about any command
+  update            Update the current environment.
+  version           Version information

 Available Flags:
-  -c, --config="./toml": configuration file
-  -q, --quiet: quiet output
+  --debug                 Debug output
+  --version               Displays version information
+  -c,--config  [filename] Configuration file
+  -h,--help    [command]  Displays help for a command
+  -q,--quiet              Quiet output
-  -t, --target="./src": where to manage packages
+  -t,--target  [path]     Where to manage packages
-  -v, --verbose: verbose output
+  -v,--verbose            Verbose output

-Use "grapnel help [command]" for more information about that command.
+Use 'grapnel help [command]' for more information about that command.
 ```

 About